Google Search rivals urge EU to revisit Android antitrust case

 “If the objective is to incentivize greater consumer choice in the search engine market, a properly designed and structured preference menu is a great way to go about it — but this should be done on the basis of criteria that are relevant for consumers, such as market share,” the spokesperson added.

-Ecosia broadly agrees with this assertion and previously created its own mockup of an effective choice screen.
+Ecosia broadly agrees with this assertion and had previously created its own mockup of an effective choice screen.

 Another concern is making the search engine choice screen more visible.
-As it stands, the screen only shows up when someone is setting up their Android device for the first time or they have factory-reset their phone.
+The screen only shows up now when someone is setting up their Android device for the first time or has factory-reset their phone.
 Ecosia wants all users to see the choice screen via proactive alerts.

 “Going forward, it is essential that the replacement finds a way to reach all users, not just those who’ve purchased new devices,” Wickes said.
 “We will be pushing for the auction screen’s replacement to be shown on existing devices as well, either through push notifications or when new Android software is installed.”

-The five search engines hope their collective voice will convince attention EU commissioners to look into the way Google has responded to previous complaints.
+The five search engines hope their collective voice will convince EU commissioners to look into the way Google has responded to previous complaints.
 In other words, Google’s antitrust woes may be about to get much worse.

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here